Acxiom/metalus/metalus-utils/readme.md

 **Note:** When using annotations, all parameters must be supplied.
 Named parameters will not work.

+### Pipeline Metadata Extractor
+This extractor will scan jar files looking for JSON files stored under the *metadata/pipelines* path.
+Each pipeline will be loaded and reconciled to a list.
+This list will be written to the *pipelines.json* file or posted to the */api/v1/pipelines*
+API end point.

 ## Running
 The script parameters are:
 * --jar-files - A comma separated list of jar files.
 This should be the full path.